 During World War II, Christian Schad retreated into inner exile and nearly stopped painting.
 Instead of working as an artist, he managed a brewery and studied East Asian mysticism.
 In 1936, the Museum of Modern art in New York showed some of Schad’s early “Schadographs” without his knowledge.

-2. Christian Schad’s Work Was Never Rejected For Exhibitions
+2. His Work Was Never Rejected for Exhibitions

 None of the artist’s work was ever confiscated or refused into an exhibition.
 In 1934 he was even able to submit works to the “Große Deutsche Kunstausstellung” (Great German Art Exhibition).
 However, his paintings no longer possessed the style of earlier works, primarily due to the taste of his clients.